In this article

 Trial period and warranty

-Best overall mattress topper
+Best mattress topper overall

 Material: Memory foam | Thickness and density: 3-inch | Care instructions: Machine-washable cover | Trial period and warranty: Ten-year warranty

-After sleeping on the Tempur-Adapt topper for two weeks, I found the foam both dense and pliant, making it a perfect match for anyone who likes that “all-encompassing” memory-foam feeling.
-The difference will be noticeable on any mattress, especially if yours is on the firmer side.
-Since the Tempur-Adapt topper is made of a heavy-duty foam, it is quite weighty (about 32 pounds) and required both my husband and me to drag it into place.
-But the weight of the topper and its wide, elastic corner straps helped secure it so that it doesn’t shift throughout the night, which can be a downside of lighter-weight toppers.
-The standard cover is a slightly meshlike poly blend that is dust-mite and allergen resistant as well as moisture wicking — or for an extra $60, you can upgrade to a cooling cover, which is made of high-density “performance” yarns to create a cool-to-the-touch feel.
+Since the Tempur-Adapt topper is made of a heavy-duty foam, it is quite heavy — about 32 pounds — and required Miles and her husband to work together to drag it into place.
+But the weight of the topper and its wide, elastic corner straps helped secure it so that it didn’t shift throughout the night, something that tends to happen with lighter-weight toppers.
+The standard cover is a slightly meshlike poly blend that is dust-mite and allergen resistant, as well as moisture-wicking — or, for an extra $80, you can upgrade to a cooling cover, which is made of high-density “performance” yarns to create a cool-to-the-touch feel.
+This topper also comes with a ten-year warranty, the longest of the models on this list.
+And conveniently, the cover zips off for cleaning and can be machine-washed, which is another reason we’ve named the Tempur-Adapt topper our best-in-class pick.

-Best (less expensive) overall mattress topper
+Best (less expensive) mattress topper overall

 Material: Memory foam | Thickness and density: 3-inch thickness, 3.5-pound density | Care instructions: Machine-washable bamboo-rayon cover | Trial period and warranty: 60-day trial, five-year warranty